Hello ALL I wanted to share this link=>> Wealthy Affiliate Training Outdated,<<== to my Scam page.

-Consumers, other business and people alike who are sensitive to needs and wants related to credibility for establishing trust will have become essentially scarred trying to ensure themselves a way to a company’s future-proofs.
+Consumers, other businesses, and people alike who are sensitive to needs and wants related to credibility for establishing trust will have become essentially scarred trying to ensure themselves away to a company’s future-proof.

 Here is a break down of how the platform’s model work